Complete all three of the toughest Southern California Spring Centuries:

 Which Rides Count in 2018

 Total distance is 106 miles with 12,700+ feet of climbing.
 (While there are shorter distance options on the Mulholland Challenge, you MUST complete the 106 mile option to receive credit for the King of the Mountains Challenge!)

 Breathless Agony: Hosted by Orange County Wheelmen, this classic ride climbs to the top of Onyx Summit the hard way!
-Starting in Redlands, riders warm up for awhile before climbing up the “not maintained” Jackrabbit Trail.
-The climbing is endless, and breathless, from there!
-The steepest climbing of the day, Oak Glenn is next.
-On the way up, you’ll wind your way through apple orchards on roads featured in the Redlands Stage Race.
+Starting in Redlands, the climbing is endless, and breathless, from there!
+The steepest climbing of the day, Oak Glenn, has miles of double digit grades.
 You’ll get a well earned, but brief, respite on the way down to the base of the mountain.
 Then the climbing continues.
 Up from the ranger station to Angeles Oaks, and onward to Onyx Summit is probably the longest continuous climb in Southern California.
 Thirty miles of climbing interrupted by only a few little rollers at Barton Flats after Angeles Oaks.
 The clock stops at mile 75 when you breathlessly reach Onyx Summit at 8,435 feet.
 So stay awhile and enjoy the party before you enjoy the 42 mile descent back to Redlands.